bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 A year and a half ago Dinah, Sonny and I stood on the highest point in the Cat Creek Hills and gazed east across an abyss at a higher, unnamed ridge.
 It was impractical to attempt the ridge from where we were, but fortunately there's an easy way to reach it.
 Using a prospecting road, one can reach the pass between Junction Hill and the ridge.
 From near the pass, it's possible to gain the south end of the ridge and follow the crest north to the summit.
 The three of us got together and did just that.

-After taking a good look around from the knoll, we dropped back onto the road and proceeded to the pass.
+After looking around from the knoll, we dropped back onto the road and proceeded to the pass.
 The road winds through trees before breaking out onto an open slope.
 From there we saw a way up Stony Ridge.
 Before reaching the pass, we left the road, dropped down and ascended the ridge.
 The only thing separating us from the summit now was an enjoyable 1.5 km ridgewalk.

 At first, trees blocked our view, but farther along they began to disappear so we could take in our surroundings.
 On our left, the Cat Creek Hills appeared, while behind us, Junction Hill rose up like a ship's prow.
 But on our right, trees lined the ridge and prevented a clear view of Holy Cross Mountain.
 Ahead, grass competed with trees for the round summit of Stony Ridge.
 We prefer a summit open to the sky, of course, but sadly, the grass was losing ground, and the forest capped the top.
 However, we weren't able to ascertain that until we actually stood on it.
 We didn't stay long and returned the same way.

 With ever-changing scenery along the way, Stony Ridge provides a delightful hike, even late in the season.
-I think if the ridge had an official name, it would become popular.
+If the ridge had an official name, I think it would become popular.

 KML and GPX Tracks